codeworkx/PyVbus/README.md

 print data
 ```
 ## Payloadmaps
 If you do not know what the source map of your vbus device then enable `DEBUG_PROTOCOL`.
 This will make it print the source map identifier.
-You can look up how to implement your source map by just searching for the source map hex in [this document](http://tubifex.nl/wordpress/wp-content/uploads/2013/05/VBus-Protokollspezification_en_270111.pdf).
+You can look up how to implement your source map by just searching for the source map hex in [this document](https://danielwippermann.github.io/resol-vbus/vbus-packets.html).

 ## Python support
-PyVbus supports both Python3 as well as Python2.
-Please note what version you are using and mention it when creating an issue.
+PyVbus supports only Python3 and is tested on Python 3.4.

 ## Screenshot
 This screenshot was taken with all the debugmodes enabled.